-Insurance Comparative Guide - Reinsurance - Indonesia
+Insurance Comparative Guide

 - include the company's name and/or logo on any offering of its products, together with a statement that the company is registered and supervised by the OJK.

-- Insurance companies must provide accurate, clear, correct and non-misleading information on insurance products to prospective policyholders, insured or participants;
+- Insurance companies must provide accurate, clear, truthful and non-misleading information on insurance products to prospective policyholders, insured or participants before they decide to purchase insurance coverage with the insurance company;

-- Insurance companies marketing unit-linked insurance must implement customer risk profile assessments;

-- Insurance companies must settle any complaints related to insurance products; and
+- Insurance companies must be responsible for all actions carried out by any party carrying out marketing activities related to the insurance products marketed; and

 - Insurance companies must provide insurance policies to policyholders, insured or participants in hardcopy or digital/electronic form.

-POJK 69/2016 provides the following requirements in relation to the advertising of insurance products:
+OJK Regulation 69/POJK.05/2016 regarding Business Implementation of Insurance Companies, Sharia Insurance Companies, Reinsurance Companies and Sharia Insurance Companies, as amended and partially revoked, provides the following requirements in relation to the advertising of insurance products:

-- Insurance companies must ensure that the information provided in marketing materials or advertisements is accurate, clear and non-misleading, and must withdraw any advertisement that does not fulfil those criteria; and
+- ensure that the information provided in marketing materials or advertisements is accurate, clear and not misleading; and

 - Information provided in marketing materials or advertisements in the form of brochures or leaflets must fulfil the following criteria: